netnspace/blog-beta/_posts/2016-12-24-Stay-tuned!.md

 ---
 layout: post
-title: Stay tuned!
+title: Soon.
 ---

-We're publishing content soon.
+We'll be publishing content soon.
+Thank you for you patience, have a great trip around the sun!